The EcoCooling CloudCooling Range uses direct fresh air cooling to achieve unparalled cooling efficiency in data centre and mining facilities.

 If there is a larger ΔT this in turn means that less coolers are required per MW of compute power.
 Solutions must be carefully engineered to ensure the right amount of air reaches each server to avoid hotspots and failures in facilities.

 The simple answer is in order to reduce that important “cost per kW” we discussed earlier.
 By reducing the cooling requirement per MW your reduce the power usage of your facility and also the ground space required to house the coolers, meaning you can fit more miners into the facility!

-Choosing the right cooling system
+Choosing the right cryptocurrency miner cooling

 EcoCooling have developed modular, plug and play cooling units, designed with rapid deployment commercial strategies in mind, that can provide unparalleled cooling efficiency for mining facilities.
 They use direct fresh air cooling which is widely considered the most efficient way to cool a data centre using air.
 When the weather is cold outside, ambient air mixed with hot recirculated air is used to cool the data centre.
 In hot weather or low humidity environements, evaporative cooling can be used to reduce the ambient temperature tor increase the humidity,